Services

 Additional information

-• Special rules may apply for personal use, non-arm's length transactions, and property disposals.
+• Special rules may apply to non-arm's length transactions, building dispositions in the year, and changes in use.

 Frequently Asked Questions about the Capital cost allowance (CCA) Program